medinar/spring-boot-mongodb/README.md

     ...
 ```

-- We need to enable the indexing by adding the `spring.data.mongodb.auto-index-creation=true` inside the application.properties
+- We need to enable the indexing by adding the `spring.data.mongodb.auto-index-creation=true` inside the `application.properties`

-application.properties
 ```properties
 spring.data.mongodb.authentication-database=admin
 spring.data.mongodb.username=rootuser